bormaxi8080/osint-timeline/DRAFT.md

 Otto - a JavaScript interpreter in Go: https://github.com/robertkrimen/otto

+The Web Traversal Library (WTL) is a Python library for abstracting web interactions on top of a base execution layer such as Selenium: https://github.com/klarna-incubator/webtraversallibrary

 Omniscient.js - a library providing an abstraction for React components that allows for fast top-down rendering embracing immutable data for js: https://github.com/omniscientjs/omniscient

 ----